CrashTestCharlie/Qidi-X-Smart-3/fan-mod/README.md

 ## The Fix

 This mod has two parts.
-It’s best to do the software first, so that when the printer is powered up after the hardware change, it’ll have control over the mainboard fan.

-This mod has two parts.
 It’s best to do the hardware mod first, so that the printer can be reassembled before making the software changes.